7 Online Zero Waste Stores We Love In Australia

 Nourished Life

-Another eco online store I’ve been shopping at for many years.
+Another eco online store I’ve been shopping at for years.

-Nourished Life is Australia’s first organic beauty marketplace and boasts an impressive collection of organic, natural cruelty-free products.
+Nourished Life is Australia’s first organic beauty marketplace and has an impressive collection of organic, natural, cruelty-free products.

-There’s a whole bunch of products in plastic packages, but they do stock some great plastic-free brands like Ethique, Eco Minerals who do refillable foundation, some great Life Basics body products as well reusables in the ‘home’ section.
+Yes, a lot comes in plastic, but they do stock great low-waste brands like Ethique, Eco Minerals (refillable foundation), and Life Basics body products – plus some handy reusables in the ‘home’ section.

 Shop Here